Graište

 Graište (Граиште) is a village in the municipality of Demir Hisar, North Macedonia.

 Demographics

+in the 1467/1468 Ottoman defter, the village had 22 households, 3 widows and 1 bachelor.
+The household heads almost entirely bore Slavic anthroponyms, with only a single instance of an Albanian anthroponym, Lazor.

+In statistics gathered by Vasil Kanchov in 1900, the village of Boište was inhabited by 180 Christian Bulgarians.

 According to the 2002 census, the village had a total of 145 inhabitants.
 Ethnic groups in the village include: